 Any form of manipulation is devastating, but some are more difficult to notice and acknowledge than others, and unfortunately, love bombing falls into that category.
 When we meet someone with whom we instantly click, we are often blindsided by the attention and affection they smother us with.
 Now, I don’t want to tar everyone with the same brush, but in my experience, if someone I was dating seemed too good to be true, that often turned out to be the case… That’s right, although I believed I was in a healthy relationship, the reality was completely the opposite.
 After all, how could my kind and loving ex be ill-intentioned?
 He was, at the time, the nicest guy I’d ever met!
-Love bombers are in a league of their own when it comes to manipulation, which explains why people with narcissistic personality disorders are often guilty of wrecking their victim’s mental health in such an unforgiving way.
+Love bombers are in a league of their own when it comes to manipulation, which explains why people with narcissistic personality disorders are frequently guilty of wrecking their victim’s mental health in such an unforgiving way.

 10 Signs you are a victim of love bombing